thomasgeissl/ESP-NOW-MIDI/README.md

 * the dongle shows up as a class compliant midi controller
 * use it with MAX, pd, any DAW, processing, openFrameworks, any game engine that supports MIDI, ... or even in the browser

+## breaking changes
+ESP32 Boards version 3.3.0 require library version 0.6.0 or higher for compatibility.
+Please note that ESP-NOW function signatures have changed in this version.

 ## usage
 1. Upload the print_mac example to an ESP32-S2 Mini board.
 The MAC address will be printed to via serial, or if you have a display connect to the dongle, you can skip this step, as the mac address will be printed on the display.
 1. Upload the dongle example to an ESP32-S2 Mini board.